JpChii/nlp-with-hugging-face/notes/1-hello-transformers.md

 ### pipeline

 * `pipeline()` is the highest level of abstraction in transformers API.
-* We can just instantiate pipeline(<task-name>) and pass the text to pipeline object, this will return prediction results.
+* We can ju
+st instantiate pipeline(<task-name>) and pass the text to pipeline object, this will return prediction results.

 > Note: All different application tour is covered in [1-hello-transformers.ipynb](../notebooks/1-hello-transformers.ipynb)